-An additional project is underway during 2020 to develop a long-term plan to strengthen research at the Achotines Laboratory.
-The objectives of the plan are to diversify and strengthen the research conducted at the Laboratory as support for a wide array of research activities under the Strategic Science Plan (see Staff Activities Report, Project U.1.a.).
+An additional project is underway during 2022-2023 to develop a long-term plan to strengthen research at the Achotines Laboratory.
+The objectives of the plan are to diversify and strengthen the research conducted at the Laboratory as support for a wide array of research activities under the Strategic Science Plan.
+New sources of funding to support improvements in infrastructure are also being developed (see Staff Activities Report, Project U.1.a.).

 The Achotines Laboratory also periodically supports research by other IATTC scientists for studies of bycatch reduction methods as well as behavioral, feeding, and tagging studies of tunas.
-For example, during 2019-2020, the Achotines Laboratory is supporting a study by scientists of the International Seafood Sustainability Foundation (ISSF) to acoustically discriminate yellowfin tuna among yellowfin, bigeye and skipjack prior to purse-seine sets on FADs.
+For example, during 2021-2022, the Achotines Laboratory supported a study by scientists of the International Seafood Sustainability Foundation (ISSF) to acoustically discriminate yellowfin tuna among yellowfin, bigeye and skipjack prior to purse-seine sets on FADs.
 The study will provide new technology for minimizing the catch of undersized yellowfin in purse-seine catches around FADs (see Staff Activities Report, Project M.1.c.).